-Your World Book Day kit
+World Book Day Ideas: Creative kit

-One of the fun ways children can bring a book to life is by dressing up as their favourite character, so we’ve created a range of fun masks to download and make to complete your child’s costume.
+One of the fun ways children and young people can bring a book to life is by dressing up as their favourite character, so we’ve created a range of fun masks to download and make to complete your child’s costume.
 They’ll be the envy of their friends with these simple but effective templates, which you can make in time for the big day!

 Choose from the big bad wolf, the Cheshire cat, one of the little pigs or the Gruffalo!

 Why not tie in your mask crafting with a chat about why you and your child enjoy your favourite books?
-There are some stories that we love to return to again and again, and the good news is that there are plenty of of benefits for those who enjoy curling up with a book!
+There are some stories that we love to return to again and again.
+The good news is that there are plenty of benefits for those who enjoy curling up with a book!

 Discover more interesting posts from our blog